Student Life - Tips for International Students

-Most foreign students need a study permit to study in Canada for longer than 6 months.
-Please click on the following link for details on how to obtain a study permit. https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada.html
+Most international students need a study permit to study in Canada for longer than 6 months.
+Please click on the following link for details on how to obtain a study permit: https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada.html.

 If you are studying for a duration of six months or less you will likely need either a visitor’s visa or an Electronic Travel Authorization (eTA) to enter Canada depending on which country you are from.